freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

 [Prokaryotes][] are defined primarily by a lack of a membrane surrounding their circular and plasmid DNA which instead is floating in an area of the cytoplasm called the [nucleoid][].
-Prokaryotes have a phospholipid bilayer cell membrane and may have other layers outside of that.
-Prokaryotes may have flagella used for locomotion and sensing.
+Prokaryotes have an inner phospholipid bilayer cell membrane and most have a cell wall outside of the cell membrane to provide structure and protect from osmotic forces.
 In general, prokaryotes are about [1 micron in diameter][prokaryote size].

+Some prokaryotes may have an outermost, sticky [capsule][] (or [glycocalyx][]) of firmly attached polysaccharides and/or polypeptides extruded from the cell which protects against dessication.
+If the glycocalyx is loosely attached and water-soluble, it is called a [slime layer][] instead of a capsule and may help attach to surfaces.

 Most prokaryotes are capable of [taxis][] which is movement toward or away a stimulus.
 [Chemotaxis][] is taxis with a chemical stimulus.

+Some prokaryotes may have flagella used for locomotion and sensing.

-Some prokaryotes may have [fimbriae][] which are shorter than flagella and allow for sticking to surroundings.
+Some prokaryotes may have [fimbriae][] which allow for sticking to surroundings instead of movement and are shorter than flagella.

-Some prokaryotes may have [pili][] (or sex pili; singular pilus) which are appendages that pull cells together for DNA transfer.
+Some prokaryotes may have [pili][] (or sex pili; singular pilus) which are appendages that pull substances towards a cell (e.g. another cell for DNA transfer) or move by pulling on a stationary substance.

-Some prokaryotes may have an outermost, sticky [capsule][] (or [glycocalyx][]) of firmly attached polysaccharides and/or polypeptides extruded from the cell which protects against dessication.
-If the glycocalyx is loosely attached and water-soluble, it is called a [slime layer][] instead of a capsule and may help attach to surfaces.

 Prokaryotes asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
 Binary fission may be initiated when DNA begins to replicate at an origin of replication.